moneroexamples/onion-monero-blockchain-explorer/README.md

  - the only explorer showing detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
  - the only explorer showing number of amount output indices,
- - the only explorer supporting Monero testnet network and RingCT,
+ - the only explorer supporting Monero testnet network,
  - the only explorer providing tx checker and pusher for online pushing of transactions,
  - the only explorer allowing to inspect encrypted key images file and output files.

 ## Prerequisite

-Everything here was done and tested using Monero 0.9.4 on Ubuntu 16.04 x86_64.

 Instruction for Monero 0.10.1 compilation and Monero headers and libraries setup are as shown here: